 - Connect students with other working on same material

 Please understand that LRC Tutors are students too, and are only available as scheduled.

 Students with Disabilities

 The mission of CI’s Disability Resource Programs (DRP) is to empower and support students with physical, learning or psychological disabilities so that they can participate as fully in and benefit as equitably from University campus life as non-disabled students to realize their academic and personal potential.
 The Learning Resource center supports the efforts of Disability Resource Programs by offering tutoring accommodations for students with disabilities.
-For more information, click here.
+For more information, please visit the DRP website.